stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: php

     a.
-If a matching Account is found, (todo)
+If a matching Account is found, Stormpath will return the existing Account's ``href``.

     b.
-If a matching Account is not found, (todo)
+If a matching Account is not found, Stormpath will create one and return the new Account's ``href``.

- 7. At this point, (todo)

 .. only:: python